ucsb-cs148-s21/t7-local-network-file-transfer/docs/MANUAL.md

 First, decide if you would like the Loft web UI to be situated at an HTTPS address for extra security.
 If so, select `Toggle HTTPS`.
 If not, leave it untouched.
 Then, select `Start Connection`.

 Now the main visual component of the native UI is the beautiful, giant QR code.
-On your client device, scan this QR code to bring up the web UI on the client's web browser.
-As a fallback (when the client cannot easily scan the QR), navigate directly to the blue URL underneath the code.
+On your client device, scan this QR code to discover the web UI.
+As a fallback (if the client cannot easily scan the QR), navigate directly to the blue URL underneath the code.
 A new QR code will be generated if HTTPS is toggled.

 #### Sending Files From the Native UI ####
 Use the `Send Files…` button to select files to send.
 For confirmation, the names of the selected files will display at the bottom of the